 Every person faces these situations differently, though.
 Some are able to adapt and actually find that enforced change suits them well.
 Others find comfort in faith; others turn to meditation or therapy.
 And others, unfortunately, adopt unhealthy coping mechanisms, such as drinking to manage their grief, anguish, and sadness.

-Finding meaning in hard times
+Find meaning in hard times

 What follows are some general tips.
 They aren’t specifically related to COVID, but it’s not hard to see how they might be useful.